filecoin-project/devgrants/open-grant-proposals/open-proposal-twitter-thread-rollup-backed-by-filecoin-and-nfts.md

     - Creating a source of revenue to maintain the tweeter bot and its Filecoin storage costs - we could possible charge $1-2 for creating the NFT as well as enabling treading on OpenSea with a secondary sales commission of 2% which will then go back into maintain the Filecoin storage
-    - Popularising Filecoin in general on NFT platforms - often MFTs use IPFS but in theory should be migrating to a Filecoin solution with a proper incentivisation layer - this would be a good candidate to test this out and popularise its use
+    - Popularising Filecoin in general on NFT platforms - often NFTs use IPFS but in theory should be migrating to a Filecoin solution with a proper incentivisation layer - this would be a good candidate to test this out and popularise its use

 ## Value